acmiyaguchi/acmiyaguchi.me/blog/_posts/2020-02-17-graphframes.md

 ...
 ```

-I now start to build up a graph, armed with entities referenced in the Jimmy Hoffa article.
+Now, armed with entities referenced in the Jimmy Hoffa article, I build up a graph of relationships.
+My approach is to generate an edge (or a link) between the articles if there is a hyperlink between them.
 I start with the `pages` and `pagelinks` data sets that I extracted from the 2019-08-20 dump of English Wikipedia.
 In this dump, there are 5.9 million articles and 490 million links between them.
-The pages data set contains information about each article in the database, most importantly the unique id and title.
+The `pages` data set contains metadata about the article, such as the unique identifier and title.
-The pagelinks data set is an adjacency list that represents the hyperlinks between articles.
+The `pagelinks` data set is an adjacency list that represents the hyperlinks between articles.
-This forms the basis of building up the graph of relationships between articles in Wikipedia.
+This is the core of what makes Wikipedia such a great resource for referencing obscure pieces of information.
-I took [some notes][wiki-notes] on extracting the data from the SQL dumps using the [epfl-lts2/sparkwiki](https://github.com/epfl-lts2/sparkwiki) project.
+I took [some notes][wiki-notes] on extracting the data from the [SQL dumps][dumps] using the [epfl-lts2/sparkwiki][sparkwiki] project.

-With this, I put together a simple script to generate a [induced subgraph][induced-subgraph].
+With this, I put together a script to generate an [induced subgraph][induced-subgraph] of Wikipedia articles referenced in the AP news article.
-This will draw an edge between two articles if a hyperlink exists in the `pagelinks` data.
-I started with [`graphframes`][graphframes] to search for these relationships, because I already had most of the code lying around.
+I used [`graphframes`][graphframes] to search for edges, because of prior experience working with the tool.

-I enjoy using Spark because I'm familiar with the API and the execution model.
-It's also great for manipulating data on a local machine.
+In the domain-specific language, I search for the relationship: `(a)->[]->(b)`.
+This will return all nodes `a` and `b` that are joined by a single unnamed edge.

 Here's a mostly complete fragment demonstrating the use of `graphframes`.

 ```python